jtirtanata/jtirtanata.github.io/_posts/2017-2-27-Visualizing-Clusters.md

 ## Challenges
 Visualizing clusters are easy when you want have 2 or 3 numerical features that you want to cluster on.
-But more often than not, there's a lot more than 3 features in your machine learning clustering tasks.
-And since clustering is in the sphere of unsupervised learning, there's not really a clear cut way to measure how good our clusters are.
-It is also difficult to distinguish the differences between each clusters.
-Yes, we can skim through the values for each cluster, and rely on our eyes to notice patterns, but I'm sure you agree that's not really the best way to do it.
-However, I didn't want to delve into complicated D3.j visuals to create these visualizations, I just wanted something fast to quickly sum up what my clustering model gave back to me.
+But more often than not, you have a lot of features and visualizing clusters in the 3D sphere is no longer possible.
+And since clustering is in the sphere of unsupervised learning, there's not really a clear cut way to measure how good your clusters are.
+It is also difficult to see the characteristics of each clusters.
+Yes, you can skim through the values for each cluster, and rely on mere glance throughs to notice patterns, but I'm sure you agree that's not really the best way to do it.
+However, I didn't want to delve into complicated D3.js visuals to create these visualizations, I just wanted something fast to quickly sum up what my clustering model gave back to me.
 For these reasons, I will go through 2 simple functions I've created to make quick and helpful clustering visuals.

 ### Prologue